ARDYN-1/aqi-forecast-visualizer/README.md

-# 🌍 Air Quality Forecast App — Powered by Bolt AI
+# 🌍 Air Quality Forecast Web App

 A modern, AI-driven air quality visualization and forecasting web application, designed to deliver real-time and predictive AQI (Air Quality Index) data for **rural, semi-urban, and underserved regions**.
 Built with **React**, **TypeScript**, **Vite**, and **Tailwind CSS**, and integrated with **Bolt AI** for intelligent sensor-based air quality monitoring and forecasting.